Healthy communities are built on a foundation of healthy children, youth and adults.

 In this section, we highlight the trends several indicators: 1) individuals without health insurance; 2) early prenatal care; 3) low birth rate and; 4) infant mortality.

 In all cases, comparisons to state statistics reflect the state excluding New York City.

 About 9% of Ulster residents lacked health insurance in 2014.
 Rates of early prenatal care varied by racial and ethnic group, and low birth weight babies and infant mortality rates have fluctuated up and down over the past 15 years but overall been close to state averages.
-More people are living with HIV and AIDS but fewer are visiting mental health clinics.
+Less people are living with HIV and AIDS along with fewer visits to mental health clinics.